Here’s How the Bald Eagle Almost Wasn’t the National Bird

 The bald eagle is an American national symbol but there were some crazy other options.

 Benjamin Franklin, Thomas Jefferson, and John Adams failed to come up with an official seal

 When three of the Founding Fathers failed to come up with something Congress liked, it seemed the nation would forgo an official seal.
 Two other committees also failed to come up with something acceptable.
 Here are 10 other fun American flag facts.

 Franklin wasn’t crazy about it

 The popular story surrounding Ben Franklin and the eagle is that he wanted the turkey instead.
 That’s not entirely true.
 He never voiced any displeasure with Congress about having an eagle as the national bird.
 Instead, he lamented to his daughter in a 1784 letter that he felt like the eagle looked like a turkey and further opined that the turkey might in fact have more moral character than the eagle.
-This is the incredible history behind every state flag in the United States.
+Did you know that many state flags also have animals and birds?
+You probably also don’t know the incredible history of the state flags.

 Franklin actually proposed the rattlesnake

 In 1775, Franklin proposed the country use a rattlesnake as the national symbol in a letter later attributed to him that was published in the Pennsylvania Journal.
 Franklin, after all, is the one who came up with the snake divided into eight sections with the words, “Join or Die” underneath.
 Franklin explained that part of his thinking in choosing the rattlesnake was because it wasn’t found outside of America.